YJonmo/PhysicsSummer/CameraPython/Readme.md

 	sudo cp /etc/network/interfaces-wifi /etc/network/interfaces
 	sudo reboot

+To run the python server script, type:

+	python cameraServerTest.py

 ## Remote Computer Installation

+Streaming video from the camera across the network requires vlc installed in the command-line on the remote computer.
+On macOS, run:

+	brew install Caskroom/cask/vlc

+Similarly, on Ubuntu/Mint, run:

+	sudo apt-get install vlc

 The remote computer can connect to the Raspberry Pi, assuming that the Raspberry Pi adhoc network is set-up correctly and enabled.
 The network "PiNet" should be listed in the wifi networks of the remote computer.